Mortgage Q&A: “What do mortgage lenders look for?”

 What do mortgage companies look for on tax returns?

-- They need to verify your income
+- They use tax returns to verify your income

 - Typically over a 2-year period (though sometimes one year will suffice)